DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 - Put noises in the game in general
 - Put the actual character portraits
 - Character portrait background
+- Upgrade menu
+- Flinch effect / stun effect on the enemies when they're hit
+- refine the enemy AI some more
+- tie the enemy attack animations
 ### Things for This Week

 #### Programmer